OpenClassrooms-Student-Center/community/content/students/laurent2.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Améliorer ma pratique apprendre de nouvelles choses
+objective: Améliorer ma pratique et maîtriser la mise en place d'un projet Ios du début à la fin
-short_description: Je suis actuelement en rechrche d'emploii
+short_description: Codeur tendance spaghetties en reconversion.

 # Ne modifiez pas le paramètre 'template', seulement la description
 template: students